Tritoniopsis bicolor

-Tritoniopsis bicolor is a perennial plant and geophyte belonging to the genus Tritoniopsis and is part of the fynbos.
+Tritoniopsis bicolor is a species of flowering plant in the family Iridaceae.
+It is a perennial geophyte and is part of the fynbos ecoregion.
 The species is endemic to the Western Cape and occurs in the Bredasdorp Mountains.
 It has a range of 120 km^{2} and there are less than ten subpopulations.
 The plant is threatened by the establishment of vineyards and invasive plants.